How to Make a Plan to Change your Life – Change Your Story, Change Your Life In 6 Steps

 Don’t beat yourself up if you fall back into old habits.
 We are often our biggest critics.
 Just pick yourself up and start again.
 It’s the ability to continue moving forward that will get you to your goal.

-It comes down to this: Change your story, change your life.
+How to Make a Plan to Change your Life – It comes down to this: Change your story, change your life.

 If you like it share it.